dantonklein/dantonklein.github.io/src/content/education/university-2.md

 link: "https://www.ufl.edu/"
 ---

 Focused on digital design and embedded software engineering.
-Graduated with honors.
+Graduated with honors with a 3.7 GPA.